 The Cost of Health Insurance Coverage

 To get the many benefits of Medicare Part B, you must pay a monthly premium.
-The standard premium in 2018 is the same as it was in 2017: $134 per month (or more depending on your income).
+The standard premium in 2021 is $148.50 per month (or more depending on your income).
 But some people may get a lower premium.

 If you don't enroll in Medicare Part B during your Initial Enrollment Period, you may face a late enrollment penalty.
 You may be able to avoid this penalty if you qualify for a special Medicare enrollment period.